ericfell/CVsim/README.md

 # CVsim
-Semi-integration method for simulating CVs
+Semi-integration method[1] for simulating CVs on a disk macroelectrode

+Files:

+Input units:

+[1] Oldham